MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/configure-block-at-first-sight-microsoft-defender-antivirus.md

 ## Validate block at first sight is working

-To validate that the feature is working, attempt to download the Block at First Sight sample file from https://demo.wd.microsoft.com/Page/BAFS.
+To validate that the feature is working, attempt to download the [Block at First Sight sample file](https://demo.wd.microsoft.com/Page/BAFS).
 To download the file, you will need an Azure AD credential from your organization and a Security Administrator or Global Administrator Azure AD role assigned to that account.

 To validate that cloud-enabled protection is working, follow the guidance in [Validate connections between your network and the cloud](configure-network-connections-microsoft-defender-antivirus.md#validate-connections-between-your-network-and-the-cloud).